oddluck/limnoria-plugins/README.md

 This would ignore any message that contains "[tw]".

+`ignoreActionLinks` (Boolean) - By default SpiffyTitles will ignore links that appear in an action, like `/me`.

 ### FAQ

 Q: I have a question.
 Where can I get help?